faddiv/Foxy.Web.Styling/README.md

 ```html
     <div class="foo baz">...</div>
 ```
+## Classname generation
+When you use the CssBuilder with objects or enum values then the property name and enum value is converted to class name.
+It is determined at startup in configuration.
+The default is kebab-case with converting underscore to hyphen for bot properties and enums but it is configurable invidually.
+Examples:
+ - BarBaz -> bar-baz
+ - Bar_baz -> bar-baz
+ - Bar_Baz -> bar--baz

 ## Examples
 The CssBuilder works through its indexer mainly and it accepts several type of parameters.